Mircea Vulcănescu: Controversies

+He has been pursuing (somewhat more moderate) anti-Semitic politics since his student years, under the macabre influence of Nae Ionescu.

 According to Zigu Ornea, Vulcănescu considered himself a sympathizer of the Iron Guard.
 Other scholars considered him to be "a supporter of discrimination based on ethnicity", who, according to the director of the Elie Wiesel National Institute for Studying the Holocaust in Romania, "supported spiritually and morally the antisemitism of the government."
 Even sources who argue that formally he was not a war criminal, compare him with Adolf Eichmann, i.e., more fit than Eichmann for the banality of evil.

 Despite these claims, in one of his works, Vulcănescu reportedly considered the Iron Guard as a terrorist movement controlled by Nazi Germany.
 For these reasons, he refused to join the government led by the Legionary Movement in 1940.
 According to journalist Andrew Higgins writing for The New York Times, he "is remembered now not as an agent of the Holocaust but as a leading intellectual from the 1930s, a period when many prominent Romanian thinkers embraced extreme nationalism suffused with religious faith."

 The Mircea Vulcănescu Technological High School bore his name until April 5, 2023, when it got changed to The Economic High School, no. 1; founded in 1992, the school is located in Sector 4 of Bucharest.
 An attempt was made in 2017 by the Council of Sector 4 to rename the school after Traian Popovici, but the proposal was eventually rejected.
 In 2009, a bust of Vulcănescu designed by sculptor Valentina Boștină was unveiled in Sector 2's Saint Stephen Plaza.
 In December 2022, a proposal to demolish the bust was put before the Council of Sector 2; the proposal was opposed by academicians Răzvan Theodorescu and Bogdan Simionescu and was ultimately turned down by the council.

 Streets in Aiud and in Bucharest's Sector 1 are also named after him.
 In 2017, the Elie Wiesel Institute requested that the name of the Mircea Vulcănescu Street in Sector 1 be changed; after a public appeal by several dozen Romanian intellectuals and consultation with the Romanian Academy, the request was denied by the Bucharest prefecture.
-The request (addressed to then-Mayor of Bucharest Nicușor Dan) was renewed in March 2025.
+The request (addressed to then-Mayor of Bucharest Nicușor Dan) was renewed in March 2025; the Bucharest Court of Appeals denied the request in July 2026.